Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 The tale of the Easter Bunny and Easter eggs sounds like something that should have originated in the Middle Ages, but it didn't.
 It was the era of Enlightenment that saw the emergence of hares hopping across the fields while laying (and hiding) colorfully painted eggs.

 The legend has about as much to do with the Resurrection of Jesus Christ as Christmas has to do with Santa Claus.
 And, oddly enough, it can be traced back to Protestants.
 In an attempt to explain to their children why there were so many eggs around at Easter, they simply put the blame on bunnies, which have always been known for their fertility.
-That's how Alois Döring, a Bonn-based expert on folk traditions, explains this strange phenomenon.
+That's how Alois Döring, an expert on folk traditions based in Bonn, Germany, explains this strange phenomenon.

 "During Lent, Catholics were not allowed to eat eggs, so on Easter many of them could be found in the chicken coops," Döring said.
 The Protestants rejected the fasting tradition, which they regarded as imposed by the pope.
 But that didn't mean they rejected Easter, which they likewise celebrated with colored eggs.